 Interhotel – chain of international standard hotels in the GDR.

-Jugendstil – German version of Art Nouveau.
+Jugendstil – German equivalent of Art Nouveau.

 K1, Arbeitsgebiet I der Kriminalpolizei –Department K1 of the Volkspolizei.
 Kripo department responsible for complex and political cases, particularly those requiring the use of IKM informants.
+K1 enjoyed close connections to the MfS.

 Kaderleiter – head of personnel.